 For instance, famous jeweller Carl Faberge had a dacha in Komarovo.
 Ballerina Matilda Kshesinkaya (who is known as a lover of young Nicholas II) spent her vacations in the dacha of Youkhnevich.
 In general, before the revolution, there were over 400 dachas in Komarovo.
 Many houses were remarkable by intricate architecture: high figured roofs, spacious verandas with multi-coloured glass, carved platbands, and weathercocks.

 Unfortunately, this beauty didn’t survive in the XXth century.
-And even if some buildings still exist, they are in an extremely poor condition.
+And even if some buildings still exist, they are in extremely poor condition.
 When we walk along Komarovsky Strand, we can see the rest of the former decorations.
-For example, there are cascade ponds (which were certainly created by humans), a picturesque semi-ruined staircase, and the rests of fountains.
+For example, there are cascade ponds (which were certainly created by humans), a picturesque semi-ruined staircase, and the rest of the fountains.

 You will need 1-1.5 hours to wander in the forest of Komarovsky Strand.
 The area is not very big but it is so peaceful that you may not want to leave it too fast.